 How will Brexit affect current students?

 The immigration status of all current EU students, along with fee status and access to student loans, has not changed as a result of the decision to leave the EU.

 This will remain the case until the UK Government decides otherwise.

 Will student fees be affected?

-The government has confirmed that students from other EU countries who are currently at UK universities, those starting in 2018, and those applying to start in 2019 will pay the same fee as UK students for the duration of their studies.
+The Government has confirmed that students from other EU countries who are currently at UK universities, those starting in 2018, and those applying to start in 2019 will pay the same fee as UK students for the duration of their studies.
 Students will also be able to access financial support for the duration of their programme, as per existing guidelines.

 For more information, visit the Gov.uk website